-• Develop a robust 3D model based on the state-of-the-art depth estimate algorithm [16][17] given a video sequence.
+- Develop a robust 3D model based on the state-of-the-art depth estimate algorithm1516 given a video sequence.
 The reliability of the depth estimates is crucial to depth-based registration algorithm; therefore, the highly robust 3D reconstruction technique is required to implement our algorithm.
-Up to now, most recent depth recovery algorithms reported in the literature claim to recover consistent depth from some challenging video sequences [16][17].
-We can apply or modify this state-of-the-art depth map recovery method to develop depth-based image registration algorithm.
+Up to now, most recent depth recovery algorithms reported in the literature claim to recover consistent depth from some challenging video sequences^{15,16} We can apply or modify this state-of-the-art depth map recovery method to develop depth-based image registration algorithm. - Combine depth-based image registration method with traditional algorithms.
+In other words, we can use depth information to register high-rise region while applying traditional registration algorithm for other planar region of the image.
+The purpose is to tradeoff between the accuracy of the registration and the high computational cost introduced by 3D reconstruction.
+The combined algorithm thus can enjoy both the high efficiency of the traditional algorithm and the high robustness of the depth-based registration method.